 Caring for our home

 Our volunteers get out to the beaches and nearshore habitats to help remove unwanted marine debris, pull invasive plants, collect hazardous fishing line, plant native plants, and clean interpretive shoreline signs.
-In 2022, we planted trees in honor of retired board members who volunteered between 2016 and 2021.
+In 2022, we planted trees in honor of retired board members who served between 2016 and 2021.

 See where we work